riyaz-ali/sprinejs/README.md

 })

+// use a middleware to parse post data.
+This is required from the application side. app.use(bodyParser.json())

 // add a middleare to your app to handle Messenger webhook calls app.use("/facebook", bot.middleware())

 // run
 app.listen(8080)
 ```

+**Note**: The application must provide a connect-compatible middleware to parse POST data or else the bot will raise an exception about missing data argument when a message is received.

 ## Reference